PixelatedFace/PexCraft/README.md

 ## Introduction

-Every wanted to murder your enemies through pexological means?
-This is the modpack for you and your friends that might disappear when you take the meds!
+Every wanted to murder your enemies through Pexological means?
+This is the Modpack for you and your friends that might disappear when you take the meds!

 ## Features

-there are literally no features rn
+There are literally no features rn.

-- nah
+- Nah
-- id
+- I'd
-- win
+- Win
-- only in oslo
+- Only in Oslo

 ## Installation

-what installation
+What installation.

 ```bash
 # Example installation commands